composify-js/composify/packages/docs/pages/docs/catalog/index.md

   },
 });
 ```

-In the editor, optional props show up with a toggle button next to the label.
-This lets users add or remove the prop dynamically, instead of always having to provide a value.
+This adds a toggle in the editor next to the prop's label, letting users add or remove the prop on the fly.

 ## Default values

-Each type comes with a default value so you don't always have to specify one yourself:
+Each property type comes with a sensible default value so you don't have to specify one every time:

 |                       Type                      |            Default           |
 |-------------------------------------------------|------------------------------|